QuantEcon/lecture-python-intro/lectures/networks.md

 ```

-The country codes are given in the following table.
+The country codes are given in the following table

 |Code|    Country    |Code| Country |Code|   Country   |Code|     Country    |
 |:--:|:--------------|:--:|:-------:|:--:|:-----------:|:--:|:--------------:|